Brands that laugh at themselves are memorable. I’ll help you find that voice.

 “Sir, pull over to the left and park inside garage number three.
 Someone will be there to greet you.”

 He held onto my passport and tipped his cap.
-The blood had already drained from my brain, so I was a little dizzy there… for a second or two.
+The blood had already drained from my brain, so I was a little dizzy there, for a second or two.
 I coasted into that brightly lit aluminum canopy, turned off my engine and stepped out.
-SHE approached (hands on her holster) and motioned me, with a wave of her wrist and index finger, towards the interview room: it was small and cramped.
+With a hand on her holster, SHE approached and motioned me with an index finger towards the interview room: it was small and cramped.

-MY customs border guard was athletic, attractive and way too fricken anal.
-We played 20 questions for thirty fucking minutes while (I presume) other officers searched my car.
-At one point, SHE asked if I was hiding anything, and I thought, “OK, this is it.
+My customs border guard was athletic, attractive and deadly serious.
+We played 20 questions for thirty fricken minutes while (I presume) other officers searched my car.
+At one point, she asked if I was hiding anything, and I thought, “OK, this is it.
 She’s preparing me for the strip search.
 Get ready to lower your damn pants, Paul.”

-I slowly rolled into Canada, hit the road and clicked “PLAY.”
-A buddy of mine, Ash Soan, was smacking the drums (with Ariel Posen and Cory Wong) as I brutalized my speakers — while berating myself for being so fricken careless.
+I slowly rolled onto the safety of Canadian soil, hit the road and clicked “PLAY.”
+A buddy of mine, Ash Soan, was keeping a funky beat for Ariel Posen and Cory Wong.
+I brutalized my poor speakers — while berating myself for being so careless.

-Eventually, the monotony of that deserted highway took over.
+Eventually, the monotony of that dark and deserted highway took over.